 - OCS complies with institutional, state, and national regulations that pertain to international education.

 María Luisa Guardiola, Faculty Advisor for Off-Campus Study

 Sharmaine LaMar, General Counsel and Secretary of the College

-Alice Turbiville, Asst.
-Vice President Finance & Controller
+Alice Turbiville, Associate Vice President for Finance & Assistant Treasurer

 The committee serves to develop policies and procedures concerning international travel by members of the College community and to centralize the dissemination of appropriate resources.
 The committee meets regularly during the academic year.

 - Reviews petitions for undergraduate student travel to countries with U.S. State Department level 3 or 4 travel advisories.